SAP-samples/teched2025-DA160/exercises/ex1/README.md

 <img src="images/sap4me-images/formationSynchronizing.png" alt="formationSynchronizing" width="1500"/><br/>

 #### Provisioning of SAP Databricks and include it into formation
-After a formation is created, we can start provision SAP Databricks.
+After a formation is created, you can start provision SAP Databricks.
 In the Applications tab, choose the *Start Provisioning* for the SAP Databricks application.
 A provisioning wizard will appear and guide you through the provision process.
 You will need to jump to Databricks homepage to activate the Databricks service.

-After the provision of SAP Databricks, we need to switch to **Customer Landscape** to include the newly created SAP Databricks to our formation.
+After the provision of SAP Databricks, you need to switch to **Customer Landscape** to include the newly created SAP Databricks to our formation.

 ## Summary